SmandeP/bib/doc/developer-notes.md

 **testnet mode**

-Run with the -testnet option to run with "play ENXs (tENX)" on the test network, if you are testing multi-machine code that needs to operate across the internet.
+Run with the -testnet option to run with "play DXDs (tDXD)" on the test network, if you are testing multi-machine code that needs to operate across the internet.

 **DEBUG_LOCKORDER**